rixx/books.rixx.de/data/reviews/neal-stephenson/anathem/index.md

   rating: 5
 ---

-Anathem by *Neal Stephenson* kept me pretty busy.
+Anathem by *Neal Stephenson* kept me busy.
 Between a bunch of conferences, the sufficient concentration was a bit hard to come by.
 What's worse: Now that I have read it, I can't tell you if it is a good book or not.

 … because I enjoyed it too much.
 This book hit my sweet nerd spots one after another.
 Advanced future?
 Monasteries?